Kyllingbick History, Family Crest & Coats of Arms

 Early History of the Kyllingbick family

 This web page shows only a small excerpt of our Kyllingbick research.
-Another 179 words (13 lines of text) covering the years 1677, 1682, 1688, 1690, 1716 and 1722 are included under the topic Early Kyllingbick History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1677, 1682, 1688, 1690, 1716 and 1722 are included under the topic Early Kyllingbick History in all our PDF Extended History products and printed products wherever possible.

 Kyllingbick Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Kyllingbick has been spelled many different ways, including Killingbeck, Killingbech and others.

-Early Notables of the Kyllingbick family (pre 1700)
+Early Notables of the Kyllingbick family

 More information is included under the topic Early Kyllingbick Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kyllingbick family